15 Women Decolonizing Sustainable Fashion

 "Watching The True Cost documentary kickstarted my relationship with sustainable fashion.
 There’s a line in it talking about the clothes we wear as our 'chosen skin.'
 I love expressing myself through the clothes I wear but I know that my desire for expression should not cause someone else’s oppression; [it should be] something that empowers and protects the maker, too.
 Lots of people think that to dress sustainably you need to buy the same amount of clothes from expensive ethical brands, or get rid of everything fast fashion you own – no way!
 The most sustainable clothes you have are the ones already in your closet and rewearing is better than buying new clothes from an ethical brand.
 I’ve learned a lot about privilege here: ethical brands’ limited size ranges means that plus-size folk are left out and fast fashion is often the only option.
 The Unplug Collective does amazing advocacy around this, I’ve learned heaps from them."

-San Francisco-based Ayesha Barenblat has worked tirelessly with brands, manufacturers, and governments for over a decade to improve human rights within the fashion industry.
-Growing up in Karachi, Pakistan, Barenblat learned the power of garment factory employment in lifting women out of poverty but she’s also seen firsthand the damage wrought by fast fashion on women of color across the globe.
-Remake.World, which Barenblat founded in 2011, is one of the most vital resources for progress and education in the sustainability sector.
-Working with 500 ambassadors across the world, through fact-filled stories and campaigns, plus a Seal of Approval system that holds brands to account through traceability, maker wellbeing, and environmental impacts, Remake.World has effected genuine change.
-The platform’s viral #PayUp petition garnered over 272k signatures this year, leading to 21 brands agreeing to pay for back-ordered clothes totaling $22 billion globally, and many garment workers receiving fair pay.
-Now, with the recent launch of its #PayUp Fashion movement, which outlines six demands for a post-COVID-19 recovery in fashion, the path towards a fairer, more inclusive, and reformed industry has been paved.
+San Francisco-based Ayesha Barenblat has worked tirelessly with brands, manufacturers and governments for over a decade to improve human rights within the fashion industry.
+Growing up in Karachi, Pakistan, Ayesha learned the power of garment factory employment in lifting women out of poverty but she’s also seen firsthand the damage wrought by fast fashion on women of colour across the globe.
+Remake.World, which Ayesha founded in 2011, is one of the most vital resources for progress and education in the sustainability sector.
+Working with 500 ambassadors across the world, through fact-filled stories and campaigns, plus a Seal of Approval system that holds brands to account through traceability, maker wellbeing and environmental impacts, Remake.World has effected genuine change.
+The platform’s viral #PayUp petition garnered over 272,000 signatures this year, leading to 21 brands agreeing to pay for back-ordered clothes totalling $22 billion globally, and many garment workers receiving fair pay.
+Now, with the recent launch of its #PayUp Fashion movement, which outlines six demands for a post-COVID-19 recovery in fashion, the path towards a fairer, more inclusive and reformed industry has been paved.

 Advertisement